-A PREACHER who reportedly destroyed the career of a mayoral candidate in Alaska with false allegations that he was gay has been named as interim President of Liberty University in Richmond, Virginia.
+A PREACHER who reportedly destroyed the career of a mayoral candidate in Alaska with false allegations that he was gay has been named as interim President of Liberty University in Lynchburg, Virginia.

 Jerry Prevo, above, replaces Jerry Falwell, Jr, who fell face-first into the doo-doo after posing for a picture showing him canoodling with a sweet young thing while his jeans were partially unzipped.